spackows/CASCON-2018_Analyzing_images/flags/README.md

-# How to train the Flags model
+# How to train the flags model

 ## Training files
 - `flags-Canada.zip`